glfw/glfw/README.md

  - [Cocoa] Bugfix: Using a 1x1 cursor for hidden mode caused some screen recorders to fail
  - [X11] Bugfix: The case of finding no usable CRTCs was not detected
+ - [X11] Bugfix: Detection of broken Nvidia RandR gamma support did not verify that at least one CRTC was present

 ## Contact